KirkAVoss/kv-capstone/README.md

 # NBA Win-Share Estimator with Emphasis on Predicting Career Shape Following Rookie Deal Termination:

 My goal is to predict NBA player performance during years 5-9 of his career, based on the player's statistics from years 1-4.
+Currently, I use "Win Shares" as the measure of performance.

 I use a collection of regressors--each regressor predicts a single year.